pialido/pialido.github.io/docs/index.md

 ## This is me.

 I'm trying something new here.
-We'll have to see how it goes.
+We will see how it goes.